awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Required: No

  **SelfManagedEventSource**   <a name="SSS-Type-EventSourceMappingConfiguration-SelfManagedEventSource"></a>
-The Self\-Managed Apache Kafka cluster for your event source\.
+The self\-managed Apache Kafka cluster for your event source\.
 Type: [SelfManagedEventSource](API_SelfManagedEventSource.md) object
 Required: No

  **SourceAccessConfigurations**   <a name="SSS-Type-EventSourceMappingConfiguration-SourceAccessConfigurations"></a>
-An array of the authentication protocol, or the VPC components to secure your event source\.
+An array of the authentication protocol, VPC components, or virtual host to secure and define your event source\.
 Type: Array of [SourceAccessConfiguration](API_SourceAccessConfiguration.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 22 items\.
 Required: No

  **StartingPosition**   <a name="SSS-Type-EventSourceMappingConfiguration-StartingPosition"></a>
 The position in a stream from which to start reading\.
-Required for Amazon Kinesis, Amazon DynamoDB, and Amazon MSK Streams sources\. `AT_TIMESTAMP` is only supported for Amazon Kinesis streams\.
+Required for Amazon Kinesis, Amazon DynamoDB, and Amazon MSK stream sources\. `AT_TIMESTAMP` is supported only for Amazon Kinesis streams\.
 Type: String
 Valid Values:` TRIM_HORIZON | LATEST | AT_TIMESTAMP`
 Required: No